slatedocs/slate/source/includes/rest/requests/_authentication.md

 * `timestamp` is the millisecond timestamp, the same one you pass to the `WCX-TIMESTAMP` header
 * `method` is the UPPER CASE HTTP method used to make the request (`GET`, `POST`, `PUT`, or `DELETE`)
 * `path` is the request path, e.g. `/new-order` (without query parameters)
 * `body` is the JSON-stringified body sent in the request.
-This generally applies to `POST` requests and can be ommitted for requests without a body.
+This generally applies to `POST` requests and can be omitted for requests without a body.

-Generate a SHA-256 HMAC of this string using your API Secret, then Base64-encode the output to get the `WCX-SIG` for this request.
+Generate a SHA-256 HMAC of this string using your API secret, then Base64-encode the output to get `WCX-SIG`.

 ## Timestamp